 Developers lacking in cash were in the hope of a government intervention to assist in improving their sales volumes.
 This reduction in GST will encourage housing sales if not for the long-term since the buyers who have been postponing their decision of property purchase so long will now get motivated to act.

 The gap between demand and supply is likely to be narrowed down by this laudable decision of the GST Council to bring down the existing tax rates to 1% and 5% on affordable and premium housing categories, respectively.
 This move has greatly relieved the buyers though the benefit of ITC has been rejected.

 Had the announcement been immediately put into effect, the current year would have witnessed sales in the housing market.
 With the date of enactment is April 1, the increase in sales can only be seen in the following financial year.

 In the opinion of a developer, this move of the government is concerned with buyers for the developers will have to deal with the burden of paying GST to the suppliers, contractors, agencies and vendors.
 As a result, their costs will increase coupled with the already narrow margins due to the implementation of potent governmental policies.

 Hope, the reading was useful?
-If you have a house for sale but not getting a suitable buyer then get in touch with transventor.com.
+If you have a house for sale but not getting a suitable buyer then get in touch with transventor.in.
 Whether it is the sale or purchase of a property, we provide assistance at every step of the transaction that you require.